substance/chronicle/README.md

 ### Operational Tranform based Version-Control

-A great part for implementing a GIT-style VCS is already given by the OT framework.
+A great part for implementing a VCS is already given by the OT framework.
 However, there are minor conceptual differences which need a bit of an algorithmic foundation.

 We introduce two basic operations that can be derived from the OT framework